Marcelo Aro: Political career

 Aro voted in favor of the impeachment motion of then-president Dilma Rousseff.
 Aro would vote against a similar corruption investigation into Rousseff's successor Michel Temer, and he voted in favor of the 2017 Brazilian labor reforms.

 In January 2018 Aro became the president of the Humanist Party of Solidarity.
 After the 2018 Brazilian general election however the Humanist party failed to win enough seats to secure funding, and subsequently merged with the Podemos party.
 In January of the following year Aro joined the Progressive party.
+He ran for senator in 2022, but was beaten by Cleitinho Azevedo.